Vini2/phables/README.md

 [![Documentation Status](https://readthedocs.org/projects/phables/badge/?version=latest)](https://phables.readthedocs.io/en/latest/?badge=latest)
 ![GitHub last commit (branch)](https://img.shields.io/github/last-commit/Vini2/phables/develop?color=8a35da)

-Phables is a tool developed to resolve bacteriophage genomes using phage bubbles in viral metagenomic data.
+Phables is a tool developed to resolve bacteriophage genomes using assembly graphs of viral metagenomic data.
 It models phage-like components in the viral metagenomic assembly as flow networks, models as a minimum flow decomposition problem and resolves genomic paths corresponding to flow paths determined.
 Phables uses the [Minimum Flow Decomposition via Integer Linear Programming](https://github.com/algbio/MFD-ILP) implementation to obtain the flow paths.

 For detailed instructions on installation and usage, please refer to the [**documentation hosted at Read the Docs**](https://phables.readthedocs.io/en/latest/).

 Phables is now available on bioconda at [https://anaconda.org/bioconda/phables](https://anaconda.org/bioconda/phables) and on PyPI at [https://pypi.org/project/phables/](https://pypi.org/project/phables/).
 Feel free to pick your package manager, but we recommend that you use [`conda`](https://docs.conda.io/en/latest/).

-**NEW:** Phables can now resolve linear bacteriophage genomes.
+**NEW:** Phables can now resolve bacteriophage genomes from long read assemblies.

 ## Setting up Phables